yjlee6/yjlee6/README.md

  # Introduce

-  I'm an artificial intelligence developer!
-I am interested in computer vision tasks.
-But, recently I conducted a Sounds detection project!
-I am intrigued that AI are game-changing in the world! and I love Pythorch, I like collaborating with diverse people and sharing their knowledge.
-I am interested in developing better solutions and learning new skills and tools as needed.
+I am an artificial intelligence developer currently working at The Korea Institute of Science and Technology.
+I am fascinated by the ways in which AI is transforming the world and believe it has enormous potential.
+I am proficient in PyTorch and enjoy collaborating with people from diverse backgrounds to share knowledge.
+I am always eager to develop better solutions and to learn new skills and tools as needed.

+- interesting fields : CV/DL/ML

  # Interesting Field
   ### Deep Learning   <br> Machine Learning  <br> Image processing<br>